mrp4sten/keycloak-fhir-federation/README.md

 ## License

-Proprietaryw License - see LICENSE file for details
+MIT License - see LICENSE file for details